Spiritual paths and ethical systems

 whether these have any validity.
 The group settled on the 65,000 acre "Big

-Muddy Ranch" near Antelope, Oregon, which his sannyasins had bought for
+Muddy Ranch" near Antelope, OR, which his sannyasins had bought for

 six million dollars.